Editing and Publishing Workflow

 Introduction to Knapsack's Publishing Workflow

-In order to publish a change to the Cloud workspace, the PR will need to be merged in the git repo.
-See below for detailed instructions on each workflow.
+In order to publish a change to the Cloud workspace, the PR will need to be merged in the git repo, which can happen via the Knapsack UI or via Git directly.

 Proposing a Change

 For users not comfortable publishing changes live, they can choose to "Propose a Change" using the Propose Change button in the branches drop-down.

 Selecting Propose Change will create a PR much like choosing Publish Changes, however the PR will not be merged into production.